Characterizing User Archetypes and Discussions on Scored.co: Experiments

 \section{Experiments}

-In this section, we present an experimental evaluation carried out to assess the efficacy of our framework.
 In what follows, we first provide a characterization of the understudied dataset regarding the social platform Scored.co.
 We study archetypes based on platform-specific and linguistic features, and we illustrate how our proposed framework allows for a comprehensive analysis of them.
 Then, we focus on the constructed hypernetworks, and we provide a characterization of discussions, that is, hyperedges, through our proposed hyperedge characterization function.